CryptoSys PKI Data Exchange in the German Health Service with CryptoSys PKI

 Step 4.

-Send this .p10 file and message digest hash plus any fees and any other identification information required to your CA; in your case, ITSG.
+Send your .p10 file and hash value plus any fees and any other identification information required to your CA; in your case, ITSG.

 Step 5.

 Receive back a .p7c file containing your X.509 certificate and the CA's X.509 certificates used to sign your certificate, together with a text file containing the certificates of valid recipients in base64 format.
-The latter file is currently sent with the filename annahme-pkcs.key.
+The latter file is currently sent with the filename annahme-sha256.key.
 It is a text file and can be viewed with any text file editor, including NotePad.
+We show a procedure in the source code to extract all these certificates and examine their details.

 Extracting your own X.509 certificate from the .p7c file sent by the CA